imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 <img src="/media/Bdv-MaMuT ViewerOverlays2.png" width="700"/>

 The MaMuT viewer only displays a slice of the current source(s).
 It fetches the pixel values it needs to generate a single slice through the data.
 By default, pixel values are interpolated using the nearest neighbor, which might generate a pixelated look for high level of zoom.
-By pressing {% include key content='press\|I' %} you can toggle between nearest-neighbor interpolation, and tri-linear interpolation, which smoothes the display.
+By pressing {% include key key='I' %} you can toggle between nearest-neighbor interpolation, and tri-linear interpolation, which smoothes the display.

 ## Annotating cells.